 The “How to Automate” Track will kick off on the first day of the conference with the ever-popular Bob Rochelle presenting “Getting Started with Robotics” followed by Jason Markesino covering “Automation 101.”
 He’ll define automation industry jargon, discuss the automation journey from design to production, and share common pitfalls to avoid along the way.
 If you’re new to automation, this track is for you!
-Check the conference agenda for topics, dates and pricing.
+Check automateshow.com for topics, dates and pricing.
 Enjoy the Automate show for free!

 Right (and Wrong) Reasons to Automate

 Automation is renowned for improving productivity and throughput, reducing labor costs, and boosting quality.
 It can also save floor space by better utilizing available work areas and improving process flow.
 Many other benefits may be difficult to quantify, but just as impactful.

 - Alleviate labor shortages